 No amount of cleaning or lubrication will quiet worn out wiper blades as the rough edges won’t slide across the windshield as they are supposed to.

-If you have had your blades for a long time, to stop the squeaky noises, you have to replace them.
+If you have had your blades for a long time, you have to replace them to stop the squeaky noises.

 Luckily, good quality replacement blades are inexpensive, and you don’t need a degree in engineering to swap them—you can swap them by yourself.